 So that day they were snack cookies instead of breakfast cookies. 👍

-Cause everyone should be able to eat some cookies for breakfast! ❤️
+Easy to adapt because I wholeheartedly believe everyone should be able to eat some cookies for breakfast! ❤️

 So no more hiding in the pantry or sneaking a half a cookie while no one is looking in the mornings.
 (That’s not just me, right?!)
 Serve ’em up and serve ’em up proud. 🙂

 And if you’re a mom out there, I hope you have a wonderful Mother’s Day full of sleeping in, breakfast in bed, a showering of gifts, midday nap, a pedicure and a massage and a big glass of wine (or bourbon). #hahaIwish.

 Or maybe just settle for one of these cookies and be thankful for the chaos 😉

 - 1 cup old-fashioned rolled oats

 - 1/2 cup peanut butter (or sub almond butter or sunflower seed butter)

 - 1/3 cup honey (or sub maple syrup)